Cal Raleigh Player Props: Mariners vs. Red Sox

 Cal Raleigh At The Plate

-- Raleigh leads Seattle in total hits (72) this season while batting .231 with 33 extra-base hits.
+- Raleigh leads Seattle with 72 hits, batting .229 this season with 33 extra-base hits.

-- Raleigh has had at least one RBI in 28.6% of his games this year (26 of 91), with more than one RBI 12 times (13.2%).
-He has also accounted for three or more of his team's runs in three contests.
+- In 28.3% of his games this season, Raleigh has driven in at least one run.
+In 12 of those games (13.0%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in three contests.

-- He has scored in 38 games this year (41.8%), including multiple runs in nine games.
+- He has scored a run in 38 games this year, with multiple runs nine times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.